abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 5. Coverting first letter of all the words in a string to upper case
 6. Returing true for a given string if all letters are surrounded by '+' symbol
 7. Comparing two numbers and determining which one is greater
+8. Determining the difference in hours and minutes between two given times

 #### Suggestion and feedback are always welcome, feel free to fork and make changes.